tabhero/svelte-components/CONTRIBUTING.md

 1. Make your code changes
 2. Add the changes to the staging area
 3. Run `npm run bump` to update the package version.
 This will also interactively add `package.json` and `package-lock.json` to the staging area.
-4. Push to remote.
+4. Commit and push to remote.
 The push will trigger a publish to npm.

 ## Prep Work